arshad-yaseen/monacopilot/CONTRIBUTING.md

 #### Testing Monacopilot Locally

-To test Monacopilot locally, first, you need to set the Groq API key as an environment variable in the `test` directory root within the `.env.local` file.
+To test Monacopilot locally, first, you need to set the Groq API key as an environment variable in the `tests/ui` directory root within the `.env.local` file.

 ```plaintext
 GROQ_API_KEY=your_api_key